Skip sidebar navigation

 Bike Repair Events

 Need a basic bike repair?
-Bikes for Humanity will provide free basic bike repairs near the Coho picnic shelter in Main City Park, located at 219 S. Main Ave.
+Bikes for Humanity will be back to provide free, basic bike repairs near the Coho picnic shelter in Main City Park, located at 219 S. Main Ave.

 You can also donate an old bike (that is in decent shape) and it will be repaired for someone new.

 Questions?
-Contact Andrew at Bikes for Humanity at info@b4hpdx.org
+Contact Carly Rice at Carly.Rice@GreshamOregon.gov.

 Community Rides